costajob/rsync_cron/README.md

 # Warning
 Be aware that this library will write to the `crontab` file in a destructive way.
-Do remember to take a backup of your `crontab` before installing a new one.
+Do remember to take a backup before installing a new `crontab`.

 # Usage
 The gem comes with a CLI interface, you can print its help by: